GregoryShen/01-FunctionTest/Selenium/Selenium official guide.md

 It is used to add a cookie to the current browsing context.
 Add cookie only accepts a set of defined serializable JSON object.
 [Here](https://www.w3.org/TR/webdriver1/#cookies) is the link to the list of accepted JSON key values.

 First of all, you need to be on the domain that the cookie will be valid for.
-If you are trying to preset[^ 1] cookies before you start interacting with a site and your homepage is large/takes a while to load an alternative is to find a smaller page on the site (typically the 404 page is small, e.g. http://example.com/some404page)
+If you are trying to preset[^1] cookies before you start interacting with a site and your homepage is large/takes a while to load an alternative is to find a smaller page on the site (typically the 404 page is small, e.g. http://example.com/some404page)

 **<u>Python</u>**